 If the appointment of a Committee member from outside the University of California is necessary, please consult with your Graduate Program Advisor.
-You'll need to complete an "External Committee Membership" form (link below), along with the suggested Committee member's CV, and submit to the Office of Graduate Studies for approval: https://gradstudies.ucdavis.edu/sites/default/files/upload/files/current-students/gs311-external-committee-membership-app.pdf.
+You'll need to complete an "External Committee Membership" form (link below), along with the suggested Committee member's CV, and submit to the Office of Graduate Studies for approval:

+https://ucdavis.app.box.com/v/ExternalCommitteeMemberApp.

-The primary objective of the PhD final Qualifying Examination is to assess whether you are suitably qualified and prepared to undertake independent research.
+The primary objective of the PhD Qualifying Examination is to assess whether you are suitably qualified and prepared to undertake independent research.
 It also evaluates your knowledge of your secondary field (your area of specialization).
 You are expected to have a broad understanding of the field of Nutritional Biology and one or more areas of specialization.

 The main purpose of the examination is not to test you for factual information, but to evaluate your ability to apply scientific reasoning to the solution of nutrition problems.
 There may not be any single "right answer" to the questions posed to you.
 The Committee members are often more interested in the reasoning process you use to develop an answer than in the answer itself.
 Once the Committee is appointed you are advised to meet with the individual members to discuss their philosophy and general expectations regarding the Qualifying Examination.
-Also, you should have some idea of the members' areas of research and you certainly may request some suggested reading materials from each Committee member.
-After the examination date is set, you should contact the individual Committee members at least once.
+Also, you should have some idea of the members' areas of research, and you certainly may request some suggested reading materials from each Committee members at least once.
 It's a good idea to meet with each member in person about 4 weeks prior to the exam to discuss their expectations, especially if you have never met them before; this will allow you to be more comfortable the day of the exam.

-A week before the examination date, you may wish to meet with the chair of the Qualifying Examination Committee to discuss the details necessary for the examination, e.g. the actual room set-up, the order of the examiners, etc. Also, you or your chairperson should send a memo to the Committee members reminding them of the date, time, and location of the examination.
+A week before the examination date, you may wish to meet with the chair of the Qualifying Examination Committee to discuss the details necessary for the examination, e.g., the room setup, the order of the examiners, etc. Also, you or your chairperson should notify the Committee members reminding them of the date, time, and location of the examination.
 IMPORTANT: Please inform your Graduate Program Staff Coordinator of your exam date, time, and location.

-The date of the examination will be arranged between you and your Committee chair.
+The date of the examination will be arranged between you and your Committee.
 The Committee will conduct the examination and will submit the report of each of its members to Graduate Studies in one of the following outcomes:

-- ♦ PASS;

-- NOT PASS; with the option to retake all or part of the examination within a specified time period, or to satisfy specific requirements;
+- ♦ PASS; - NOT PASS; with the option to retake all or part of the examination within a specified time period or to satisfy specific requirements, or;

-- ♦ FAILURE.
+• FAILURE.